Tax guide

 • Switching from presumptive to regular taxation (or back) without reviewing the restriction period.

 Choosing the wrong route is often the most expensive mistake.
-A revised return, rectification request, AIS feedback submission, ITR-U, demand payment, grievance, and notice reply all solve different problems.
+For 44ADA ITR-4, a revised return, rectification request, AIS feedback submission, ITR-U, demand payment, grievance, and notice reply all solve different problems.
 Do not reach for the most familiar portal option; reach for the correct one.

 Use calculators and tools as a preparation layer, not as a substitute for verifying final documents.
 If the case includes capital gains, foreign assets, business income, a large refund, a tax-credit mismatch, or an outstanding notice, review the position before filing.